Ganachakra: Sacred space

 Pettit links the importance of the group or gana to the manifestation of the ganachakra and the sacred space or the mandala (in this sense cognate with chakra) with the liturgical tools of mantra, visualisation and sacred architecture:

 Pettit states that sacred space is created spontaneously wherever the Three Jewels (cognate with the gankyil) is manifest and that this sacred architecture or mandala is not dependent upon the built environment of monolithic cultures:

 In Hindu tantra

-In Hindu tantra, a ganachakra typically consists of five elements known as panchamakara or the "five Ms": madya (wine), mamsa (meat), matsya (fish), mudra (rice or grain), and maithuna (sex).
+In Hindu tantra, a ganachakra typically consists of five elements known as panchamakara or the "five Ms".
+These are madya (alcohol), māṃsa (meat), matsya (fish), mudrā (grain), and maithuna (sexual intercourse).
+Taboo-breaking elements are only practiced literally by "left-hand path" tantrics (vāmācārins) such as the Aghori monastic order, whereas "right-hand path" tantrics (dakṣiṇācārins) oppose these.

+In the Vamachara tradition, adherents engage in literal consumption and use of the Five Ms, along with other ritual elements such as incense, music, and costumes.
+This approach represents a more overt embrace of these elements to attain spiritual transformation.
+In contrast, Dakṣiṇācāra practitioners interpret the Five Ms symbolically and metaphorically, emphasizing their spiritual significance and using them as symbols for meditation and inner transformation.
+This interpretation encourages practitioners to transcend their worldly desires gradually and embrace subtle Tantric practices.